-AMAZING HAPPENINGS DIGITAL MAGAZINE
+AMAZING HAPPENINGS - CREATIVEDRIVE’S DIGITAL MAGAZINE

 I oversaw the visual design of the magazine/blog, and worked closely with our digital team in Costa Rica to manage wireframing and navigational structure.